-During the year to 30 June 2019 the OTC directors and/or its representatives have attended meetings to ensure the assessment and accreditation functions undertaken by the OTC continue to meet the OTBA standards and legislative requirements of the National Law.
+During the year to 30 June 2020 the OTC directors and/or its representatives have attended meetings to ensure the assessment and accreditation functions undertaken by the OTC continue to meet the OTBA standards and legislative requirements of the National Law.

-Representatives of the OTBA have met face-to-face with the directors at the meetings in Adelaide in November 2018 and April 2019.
+Representatives of the OTBA have met face-to-face with the directors at the meeting in Adelaide in November 2019.
+The meeting scheduled for April 2020 was cancelled due to COVID-19, and a smaller meeting via Zoom arranged for June 2020.